Physical constraints on the Maldacena-Shenker-Stanford chaos-bound in black hole spacetimes: Theory of Lyapunov exponents

 The circular-orbit conditions form a coupled system in \(r\) and \(L\), whose solutions determine the admissible pairs \((r_{0}, L_{0})\).
 Each real solution for \(r_{0}\) selects a unique value of the angular momentum \(L_{0}\), which must be computed explicitly.
 Physical circular orbits are identified by the requirements \cite{pradhan2011circular, pugliese2011circular}

 ensuring that the orbit lies outside the event horizon.

 Any subsequent analysis, including stability criteria and the evaluation of Lyapunov exponents, must therefore be formulated in terms of the consistent pairs \((r_{0}, L_{0})\).
-In particular, the Lyapunov exponent may be written schematically as $\lambda = \lambda(L_{0},\, r_{0}) \,.$ If the orbital radius and angular momentum are treated as independent quantities, the resulting configurations are generally unphysical and can lead to spurious conclusions, including apparent violations of the chaos bound.
+In particular, the Lyapunov exponent may be written schematically as $\lambda = \lambda(L_{0},\, r_{0}) \,.$ By treating $r_0$ and $L_0$ independently can produce configurations that are not physically admissible within the probe/orbital assumptions of the setup, and can therefore lead to misleading conclusions.
 For this reason, the explicit mapping \(r_{0} \mapsto L_{0}\) is adopted throughout this work.